Andersko/python-weekend-entry-task/README.md

 ### Usage

 This tool can work as imported python package, but is mainly aimed to run from terminal.
+If imported as module, csv file checks are omitted, and it is expected, to be already well-formed.
 To run tool from `src` directory:
 ```
 python3 -m solution ../input_example/example_from_task.csv BTW REJ --b=1
 ```